Infinite (continuous) spin particle in constant curvature space: Summary

 \section{Summary}

 Let us briefly summarize the results.
-In this paper, we have proposed a new classical particle model in the background gravitational field with Lagrangian \p{L-sp-nf} and constraints \p{const-sp-b}-\p{const-sp-3-b} or \p{const-sp-d}-\p{const-sp-3-d} that is a curved space time generalization of the infinite spin particle model in flat space \cite{BFIR}.
-The model under consideration is described by the curved space-time coordinates $x^{\mu}$ and, like in the corresponding flat-space model, additional Weyl spinor coordinates $\xi^{\alpha}, \, \bar{\xi}^{\dot{\alpha}}$ belonging to target space of space-time.
-We work in the first order formalism and the main problem is to construct a system of constraints forming the closed Poisson algebra.
-We begin with the general enough external gravitational field with torsion and show that the conditions of closure of the constraint algebra uniquely fix the background to be constant curvature space.
-The constraints are derived in the explicit form for both AdS and for dS spaces.
-In the flat space limit, we return back to the model proposed in \cite{BFIR}.
-The result is consistent with the modern understanding that the true vacuum for higher spin fields is AdS space (see, e.g., the reviews \cite{Vas2001,Vas2002,Vas2005,BBS}).
+In this paper we have proposed the new classical particle model in background gravitational field with Lagrangian \p{L-sp-nf} and constraints \p{const-sp-b}-\p{const-sp-3-b} or \p{const-sp-d}-\p{const-sp-3-d}, that is a curved space time generalization of the infinite spin particle model in flat space \cite{BFIR}.
+The model under consideration is described by curved space-time coordinates $x^{\mu}$ and, as well as the corresponding flat space infinite spin particle model, by the additional Weyl spinor coordinates $\xi^{\alpha}, \, \bar{\xi}^{\dot{\alpha}}$ belonging to target space of the space-time.
+We work in the first order formalism and the main problem is to construct a system of the constraints forming the closed Poisson algebra.
+We begin with general enough external gravitational field with torsion and show that conditions of closure of the constraint algebra uniquely fix the background to be a constant curvature space.
+The constraints are derived in the explicit form both for AdS and for dS spaces.
+In the flat space limit we return back to the model proposed in \cite{BFIR}.The result is consistent with modern understanding that the true vacuum for higher spin fields is AdS space (see, e.g., the reviews \cite{Vas2001,Vas2002,Vas2005,BBS}).